 Diagnostic plots

 Diagnostic plots were completed for the linear mixed-effects model of each species to assess model assumptions (Appendix A: Figures A5-7).
 The diagnostic plots were used to compare models with and without log transformations of the predictor variable (Hg [μg kg-1 wet weight-1]).
-For both species, models with a log-transformation of the predictor variable were selected based on the improved residuals QQ plot after transformation.
+For both species, models with a log-transformation to the predictor variable were selected based on the improved residuals QQ plots after transformation.
 For both species, there were quantile deviations detected in the plots of residuals vs predicted values.
-These were identified as fish with large sizes (large values of PC1).
+These were identified as fish with large sizes (large values of PC1, as observed in Figure 2).
 These are datapoints with large predicted values and low residual values, which were underpredicted by the model.
 We reviewed these data points to check for data entry errors.
 The data were determined to be accurate and were kept in the model, and the model with the log-transformed predictor variable was selected for analysis.

+Results of the Linear mixed-effects model

+We compared Hg concentrations between sites using our linear mixed effect model.
+We compared the Hg concentration between sites separately for each species due to the separate models.
+The differences in Hg concentrations between sites can be noted from the inferential plots and supported by the summary of the linear mixed effects model.

-Results of the Linear mixed-effects model Table 1.
-Average values of Hg in μg kg-1 wet weight-1 of Yellow Perch and Smallmouth Bass
+Table 1.
+Average values of Hg in μg kg-1 wet weight-1 of Yellow Perch and Smallmouth Bass.